josearmandoabreu/lsx-demo-theme/logs/week2/logs-week2-day2.md

 ### What did you do yesterday?

-Installed VS Code extensions, completed a Microsoft course, and started Week 2 steps for the lsx-demo-theme project.
+Sorted tasks and organized priorities, Completed a good portion of the Introduction to GitHub Copilot, Part 1 course.

 ### What do you plan to do today?

--   [x] Complete the Microsoft course: Manage your work with GitHub Projects.
--   [x] Work on Week 2 steps for the lsx-demo-theme project.
--   [x] Read forums and gather learning material for the project.
+-   [x] Finish Introduction to GitHub Copilot, Part 1.
+-   [x] Finish Introduction to GitHub Copilot, Part 2.

 ### What are your blockers?